basic-account/bowfolio-clone/README.md

 # Bowfolio Clone

-Warm-up assignment for ICS491, based off of <https://bowfolios.github.io/>.
+Warm-up assignment for ICS491, based off of <https://bowfolios.github.io/>

-Bowfolio Clone is targeted to Android only at this time.
+Bowfolio Clone is targeted at Android only at this time.

-This project is done using Flutter, with Dart as the primary language.
+This project is in development using Flutter, with Dart as the primary language.
 Other technologies currently in use are: [flutter_bloc](https://pub.dev/packages/flutter_bloc) and [equatable](https://pub.dev/packages/equatable)

 ## Milestone 1